-Kate Brodock is CEO of Women 2.0.
-She's played an active leadership role in the women in tech ecosystem for the past decade, having led a global non-profit focused on women in technology and entrepreneurship as its President for several years.
+Kate Brodock is CEO of Women 2.0 and has played an active leadership role in the women in tech ecosystem for the past decade, having led a global non-profit focused on women in technology and entrepreneurship as its President for several years.

-Most recently, she was CMO of untapt, an AI-driven tech talent marketplace based in NYC.
-She's also held the role of Adjunct Professor in both PR and Marketing at at Syracuse University.
+Most recently, she was CMO of untapt, an AI-driven tech talent marketplace based in NYC and has held the role of Adjunct Professor in PR and Marketing at at Syracuse University.

 When she’s not doing all *that*, she’s a very non-professional (but adventurous!) athlete, an equally as non-professional musician, can be found outdoors in any weather — skiing, biking, hiking, sailing — loves a good meal with bubbly, craft beer and good friends, hilariousness and life.
 Her husband is a web-developer-turned-beer-guy and they now live on a hops farm in Upstate, NY.
 She can be found on Twitter at @just_kate.

 AnneGail Moreland, Digital Manager

 Anne-Gail Moreland is the Digital Manager of Women 2.0, creating strategies to bring digital content to users through appealing and efficient social and UX practices.
 Currently studying Neuroscience at Mount Holyoke College, Anne-Gail is trying to merge a passion of tech and the brain into a new wave of cognition-based technology.

 Most recently Anne-Gail claimed first prize in the cognitive category at HampHack 2017 for work on a game that merged EEG output with the Unity game engine.
 In addition, Anne-Gail is adding new languages to the skills belt everyday - from CSS and Java to C# and SQL.